Aryanzutshi/VitalVault/README.md

 - Secure and Encrypted Storage
 All health records are encrypted using state-of-the-art encryption methods, ensuring that only authorized individuals can access sensitive medical information.

-- Immutable Records
-Once a record is added to the blockchain, it is immutable, ensuring that health data remains accurate, tamper-proof, and secure.

 - Blockchain Transparency
 VitalVault leverages the transparency and traceability of blockchain technology, offering an audit trail for all access and modifications made to health records.